 - Tissue foil can be used to fold anything from simple models to super complex ones.

-- It’s only available in 9 different colours.
+- It’s only available in 9 different colors.

 - This paper is more expensive than others.

 This paper is one of the best kinds of paper for origami.
-There are only 9 colours available but they all look really great.
-The foil part isn’t shiny so you can fold anything you want.
+There are only nine colors available, but they all look really great.
+The foil part isn’t shiny, so you can fold anything you want.
 It’s also really easy to use because it’s so thin and strong.

-Tissue foil is exclusively sold by Origami-Shop.com and they have an excellent package of 16 sheets with 8 different colours here.
+Origami-Shop.com exclusively sells tissue foil, and they have an excellent package of 26 sheets with 13 different colors here.

-Lokta is a beautiful paper that’s hand made in Nepal.
-It’s made from two species of evergreen shrubs called Daphne bholua and Daphne papyracea both of which are more commonly known as Lokta bushes.
-These bushes only grow at 1,600m to 4,000m elevations (5,250 to 13,000 feet) and the paper is only produced in the Kathmandu Valley and Janakpur.
-Lokta is very strong, durable and resistant to tearing, humidity, insects and mildew.
-In Nepal it’s used for official government records and sacred religious texts.
+Lokta is a beautiful paper that’s handmade in Nepal.
+It’s made from two species of evergreen shrubs called Daphne bholua and Daphne papyracea, which are more commonly known as Lokta bushes.
+These bushes only grow at 1,600m to 4,000m elevations (5,250 to 13,000 feet), and the paper is only produced in the Kathmandu Valley and Janakpur.
+Lokta is very strong, durable, and resistant to tearing, humidity, insects, and mildew.
+In Nepal, it’s used for official government records and sacred religious texts.

-Regular Lokta is pretty thin, around 50 gsm and there’s even a super thin 25 gsm version available too.
-It does come in multiple sizes the most common ones being 45cm x 45cm, 50cm x 60cm and 50cm x 65cm.
+Regular Lokta is pretty thin, around 50 GSM, and there’s even a super slim 25 GSM version available, too.
+It does come in multiple sizes, the most common ones being 45cm x 45cm, 50cm x 60cm, and 50cm x 65cm.

-- Lokta is absolutely beautiful with lots of beautiful vibrant colours available.
+- Lokta is absolutely beautiful, with lots of beautiful, vibrant colors available.

 - The paper has a silky texture that’s perfect for imitating the fur of an animal.